 Monounsaturated fat, associated with improved health, lower cholesterol, and better blood glucose control is primarily found in olives, olive oil, nuts, canola oil, whole grain wheat and cereals, avocados, and avocado oil.

 This type is primarily found in liquid oils derived from seeds, nuts, poultry and some seafood.
 The type of polyunsaturated fat found in vegetarian sources tends to be higher in omega-6 fats, compared to certain seafood (like salmon), which tends to be higher in omega-3 fats.
 Emphasizing omega-3 fats and reducing omega-6 fat intake can help to improve insulin resistance.
 Polyunsaturated fats that are best to minimize are easy to remember; they all begin with the letters “s” and “c” (corn, cottonseed, soybean, safflower, sunflower, sesame).
 Canola oil and flaxseed oil are fine.

 These guidelines are meant to get you started, and to understand the guidelines your own health care team has provided you.
 If you have not sought the advice of a Registered Dietitian with a Certified Diabetes Educator credential to calculate your own calorie needs and help you sort through which of the foods recommended above work best for your personal situation, now is a good time to make the investment.
+Edited By

 : Scarlett Full